 LAUNDRY

-Sheets and towels must be brought to the laundry room on Tuesdays from 9:00-13:00.
-You may pick up your tokens at lunch time the same day.
+Sheets and towels must be brought to the laundry room on Mondays from 8:00-11:00am.
+Laundry tokens can be picked up during those hours as well.
+New sheets and towels can be picked up after lunch.

 LIBRARY